-Windows Task Manager has been improved quite significantly over the past couple of Windows operating systems.
-Changes include an improvement in Performance graphs, presentation, a Startup tab, which you can use to see Startup process and an Application history tab.
+Windows Task Manager has improved quite significantly over the past couple of Windows operating systems.
+Changes include an improvement in Performance graphs, presentations, a Startup tab, which you can use to see Startup process, and an Application history tab.

 Learn the Jargon